 Employers have gone away from the idea that an employee is a long-term asset to the company, someone to be nurtured and developed, to a new notion that they are disposable.
-(Employee & Employer) Barbara Ehrenreich
+Barbara Ehrenreich

 But the courts, in ascending authority, solemnly declared that it was in the interests of justice for employers to be able to identify any ‘disloyal’ member of their staff and to sack them.
-(Employer & Loyalty) Paul Foot, Judges Rule Against a Free Press
+Paul Foot, Judges Rule Against a Free Press

 I’ve never known the employer who gives you anything; you get as much as you are prepared to go out and take.
 Arthur Scargill

 I don’t treat them like servants – I don’t slap, or bully, or mock anyone.
-I don’t insult any of them by called them my ‘family’, either.
-They’re my employees, I’m their boss,, that’s all.
+I don’t insult any of them by calling them my ‘family’, either.
+They’re my employees, I’m their boss, that’s all.
 I make them sign a contract and I sign it too, and both of us must honour that contract.
 That’s all.
 If they notice the way I talk, the way I dress, the way I keep things clean, they’ll go up in life.
 If they don’t, they’ll be drivers all their lives.
 I leave the choice up to them.
 When the work is done I kick them out of the office: no chitchat, no cups of coffee.
 A White Tiger keeps no friends.
 It’s too dangerous.
-(Employer & Employee) Aravind Adiga, The White Tiger p302
+Aravind Adiga, The White Tiger p302

 If there is to be peace in our industrial life let the employer recognize his obligation to his employees – at least to the degree set forth in existing statutes.
-(Employer & Employee) John L Lewis
+John L Lewis

 Over the men stood Misery, ever threatening them with dismissal and their wives and children with hunger.
-Behind Misery was Rushton, every bullying and goading him on to greater excesses and efforts for the furtherance of the good cause – which was to enable the head of the firm to accumulate money.
-(Management & Employer) Robert Tressell, The Ragged Trousered Philanthropist
+Behind Misery was Rushton, ever bullying and goading him on to greater excesses and efforts for the furtherance of the good cause – which was to enable the head of the firm to accumulate money.
+Robert Tressell, The Ragged Trousered Philanthropist

 Everyone was afraid.
-They knew that it was almost impossible to get a job for any other firm.
-They knew that this man had the power to deprive them of the means fo earning a living; that he possessed the power to deprive their children of bread.
-(Management & Afraid & Employer) ibid.
+They knew that it was almost impossible to get a job from any other firm.
+They knew that this man had the power to deprive them of the means for earning a living; that he possessed the power to deprive their children of bread. ibid.

-An evil-minded worldly or unconverted person might possibly sum up the matter thus: These people required this work done: they employed this woman to do it, taking advantage of her poverty to impose upon her conditions of price and labour they would not have liked to endure themselves.
+An evil-minded worldly or unconverted person might possibly sum up the matter thus: these people required this work done: they employed this woman to do it, taking advantage of her poverty to impose upon her conditions of price and labour they would not have liked to endure themselves.
 Although she worked very hard, early and late, the money they paid her as wages was insufficient to enable her to provide herself with the bare necessities of life.
 Then her employers, being good, kind, generous, Christian people, came to the rescue and bestowed charity, in the form of cast-off clothing and broken victuals. ibid.

 They worked from half-past eight in the morning till eight at night, with an interval of an hour for dinner, and at half-past four they ceased work for fifteen minutes for tea.
 This was provided by the firm – half a pint for each girl, but they had to bring their own milk and sugar and bread and butter.

-Few of these girls ever learned their trades properly.
-(Work & Employer & Employee & Factory & Textiles & Working Class) ibid.
+Few of these girls ever learned their trades properly. ibid.